AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md

 product-area: resource-management
 navigation-topic: resource-pools
 title: Associate resource pools with projects and templates
-description: (NOTE: The sections about how to add resource pools to templates, projects are duplicated from the articles listed in those sections (Editing Projects, Creating a Template, etc).
+description: "(NOTE: The sections about how to add resource pools to templates, projects are duplicated from the articles listed in those sections (Editing Projects, Creating a Template, etc)."
 ---

 # Associate resource pools with projects and templates